Arkansas Repertory Theatre: About

 The Rep's Executive Artistic Director is Will Trice.
 Until April 2018, the Producing Artistic Director was John Miller-Stephany.
 He succeeded longtime artistic director Robert Hupp in 2016.

 The Rep produces six or seven productions annually.
 It attracts more than 70,000 patrons annually and offers performances over 200 nights each year.
 The Rep has mounted more than 350 productions, including 45 world premieres.

 On April 24, 2018, The Rep suspended production due to financial difficulties.
 A volunteer committee led by longtime board member Ruth Shepherd was formed to raise $2.33 million.
 The Rep continued educational programming when production was suspended.
-The Rep resumed performances on February 2019.
+The Rep resumed performances in February 2019.

 Kaufman & Hart Prize

 Named after playwrights George S. Kaufman and Moss Hart, The Kaufman & Hart Prize for New American Comedy was an annual new play competition sponsored by The Rep. Winner's received a cash prize of $10,000 in addition to a fully mounted production in The Rep's MainStage Season.
 Finalist received a cash prize of $1,000 accompanied by a staged reading of their play.
-Former recipients and finalists of the prize includ Catherine Butterfield, Ian Cohen, Richard Gleaves, Nicholas Korn, Kenneth N. Kurtz, James McLindon, and Honor Molloy.
+Former recipients and finalists of the prize include Catherine Butterfield, Ian Cohen, Richard Gleaves, Nicholas Korn, Kenneth N. Kurtz, James McLindon, and Honor Molloy.